lsieben97/RetroScript/docs/programmingGuide/Entities.md

 # Entities
 Entities are the main building block of the vNES programming language.
 An entity is made of the following things:
-* Mandetory properies. without these your program will not compile.
+* Mandetory properies. without these your sourceFile will not compile.
 * Optional properties.
-These are not mandetory for program compilation.
+These are not mandetory for sourceFile compilation.

 ## Entity types